 The pyre is covered once again with straw and left alone, in the hope that the last traces of the corpse will burn.
-It is the job of the Pvaḥ woman in charge to scrutinize the ashes.
-In case bones are found the guthī has to pay a fine of up to 500 rupees.
-Parts of the ashes are brought to the shrine of Surjebināyak, two kilometres south of Bhaktapur, where the Pvaḥ serve as caretakers (dyaḥpālāḥ).
+It is the job of the Pvah woman in charge to scrutinize the ashes.
+In case bones are found the guthī has to pay a

+At Kvahre cremation ground: The corpse of the deceased, Rām Bāsukala, is placed on the pyre with his head facing south, the direction of death.
+The horoscope is placed on the corpse's forehead, the spill of bamboo has already been offered by the chief mourner, and members of the funeral association will now ignite an initial straw fire.
+In the background can be seen Kancā Bāsukala, the 78-yearold elder of the association.
+Photo 21st October 2003 fine of up to 500 rupees.
+Parts of the ashes are brought to the shrine of Surjebināyak, two kilometres south of Bhaktapur, where the Pvaḥ serve as caretakers (dyahpālāh).
-At Kvaḥre cremation ground:

-The corpse of the deceased,

-Rām Bāsukala, is placed on

-the pyre with his head facing

-south, the direction of death.

-The horoscope is placed on

-the corpse's forehead, the spill

-of bamboo has already been

-offered by the chief mourner,

-and members of the funeral

-association will now ignite an

-initial straw fire.

-In the background can be seen

-In the background can be seen Kancā Bāsukala, the 78-year-old elder of the association.
-Photo 21st October 2003